inside, overlaps, touches occlusion queries

 Returns

-true if the geometry of the current shape lies fully inside, overlaps, or touches the closed geometry of another shape respectively, otherwise false.
+Returns true if the geometry of the current shape lies fully inside, overlaps, or touches the closed geometry of another shape, respectively.
+Otherwise false is returned.

 Description

 An occlusion query tests for intersections between shapes.
-There are three different boolean functions available to examine the spatial context of the geometry of the current shape:
+Three boolean functions are available to examine the spatial context of the geometry of the current shape:

-In any case, tests are only performed against geometries which form a closed surface (i.e. a waterproof mesh which has no boundary edges).
+Tests are only performed against geometries that form a closed surface, that is, a waterproof mesh without boundary edges.

 Learn more about important characteristics for occlusion queries in conditions and inter occlusion.